Whether you've grown your own pumpkins at home, or just want to cook good food 100% from scratch, homemade pumpkin puree is super easy to make.

 Summer squash varieties include green and yellow zucchini, patty pan squash, and crookneck squash.

-How To Make Pumpkin Puree From Scratch
+How To Make Homemade Pumpkin Puree

 As mentioned above, making your own pumpkin puree from scratch is really very simple.
-All that you have to do is cook the pumpkin, and then puree the cooked flesh.
+All that you have to do is cook the pumpkin and then puree the cooked flesh.
 Easy-peasy!

-Whether you decided to season the pumpkin puree with any spices or add sugar to it to make it sweeter is of course entirely up to you, but is best done when pureeing the final product.
+Whether you decide to season the pumpkin puree with any spices or add sugar to it to make it sweeter is of course entirely up to you, but is best done when pureeing the final product.

 Roasting vs Boiling